 - Children do not usually need treatment because most cysts disappear by themselves.
-However, surgical removal may be necessary if they become painful or don't start to shrink.
+However it may take up to four years to resolve.
+Surgical removal may be necessary if they become painful or don't start to shrink.

 What problems can epididymal cysts cause?

 - Usually epididymal cysts don't cause any problems at all.
 But occasionally they can twist around and become very painful.
-This happens pretty quickly: within about half an hour.
+This is called torsion and happens pretty quickly: within about half an hour.
 It is really painful and usually needs surgery to untwist it and remove it.

 Further reading and references